 By Abdulhaleem Ishaq Ringim

-Abdulhaleem Ishaq Ringim is a political and public affairs analyst.
-He writes from Zaria and can be reached through firstname.lastname@example.org.
+Abdulhaleem Ishaq Ringim is a political/public affairs analyst, he writes from Zaria and can be reached via email@example.com.